SeiryuZ/HemeWeb/documents/evaluation/README.md

 Hi there,

-I, Steven, am writing dissertation titled "HemeWeb: Blood flow simulation on the cloud" for my MSc.
-Today, I will be conducting an evaluation on my project to measure usability of the developed approach compared with the original.
+I, Steven, am writing my MSc dissertation titled "HemeWeb: Blood flow simulation on the cloud".
+Today, I will be conducting a usability testing for the project's evaluation with your help.

-In this evaluation, I will need your help to run two different approaches to run same blood flow simulation, followed by a short questionaire to measure your experience.
-During the session, the screen will be recorded for evaluation purposes.
+In this evaluation, I will ask you to run a blood flow simulation using two different approach.
+Following each simulation, few questions will be asked to measure your experience in using said interface.
+Also, during the session, your screen will be recorded for evaluation purposes.
 It is to be noted that there are no right or wrong in running this simulation, so you do not have to worry.
 If in any of the process, you become uncomfortable, we will stop the session and you are free to leave.
-This session should last around X minutes.
+This session should last around 20-30 minutes.

 Once again, thank you for helping me with my work.